 The Old City is home to four churches and two monasteries.
 St. John Church was built over the 12th century Crusader Church of St. Andrew.
 Visitors can follow the City Walls around the city, along the water’s edge past the marina and to the lighthouse.
 Acre is sacred to the Baha’i faith and is the site of magnificent Baha’i gardens.
 The gardens surround the shrine of Baha’ullah, the founder of the Baha’i religion who lived and died in Acre in the 1800s.

-There are many other wonderful sites to discover in Acre.
+There are many other wonderful sites to discover and things to do in Acre.
 One of the latest additions to the attractions of Acre is a ferry ride along the coast from Akko to Haifa.